rafaelurben/autohotkey-utils/README.md

 ### QRGenerator

-Generate a QRCode from an url or plaintext.
-If you use an url, please escape it is passed as the data parameter (see [goqr.me](http://goqr.me/de/api/doc/create-qr-code/)).
+Generate a QRCode from any text.

+Note: Please use the clipboard action if you need to use multiline data.

 | Action                    | Description                         | Default shortcut |
 | ------------------------- | ----------------------------------- | ---------------- |